 C. Thanks be to God.

-P: The Holy Gospel according to St. Matthew, the twenty-second chapter
+P: The Holy Gospel according to St. Mark, the first chapter

 C (Sung): Glory be to Thee, O Lord.